Skip to content

 Although there’s no cure for Alzheimer’s disease at the moment, there is medication available that can help relieve some of its symptoms.

-Psychological treatments including cognitive stimulation therapy may also be available.
-These can help to support the memory, problem-solving skills, and language abilities.
+Psychological treatments, including cognitive stimulation therapy, may also be available.
+These can help to support memory, problem-solving skills, and language abilities.

-Alzheimer’s is a life-limiting disease but many people who suffer from it will die from another cause.
-As a progressive neurological condition, it can create difficulties with swallowing.
+Alzheimer’s is a life-limiting disease and progressive neurological condition that can lead to complications, including difficulty swallowing.
 This can cause the inhalation of food into the lungs and then chest infections.

-There’s growing awareness that those with Alzheimer’s disease are in need of palliative care.
-This includes support for families along with the person with Alzheimer’s.
+There’s a growing awareness that those with Alzheimer’s disease are in need of palliative care.
+This includes support for families and people with Alzheimer’s.

-Caring for someone with any kind of dementia, including Alzheimer’s, can be extremely challenging.
-It takes its toll both emotionally and financially.
-There is support out there.
-This includes:
+Caring for someone with any kind of dementia, including Alzheimer’s, can be emotionally and financially challenging.
+Support is available through:

 1. Charities such as the Alzheimer Society of Ireland